1200 Bridgeway, Sausalito CA 94965 (See Map Below)

 Half the dining room can be opened up with sliding glass windows/doors, so on a warm summer day you’re really eating in fresh air, either inside or outside.

-We are just starting to get a feel for their new menu, but the theme of very fresh fish is coming through loud and clear.
-The clam chowder, however, was over-thickened on our last visit.
-When we added the crackers the soup became more of a gelatin.
-That said, this is a group of restaurateurs and chefs with a long track record of success, and we expect them to get the kinks worked out shortly.
+The theme of very fresh fish is coming through loud and clear.
+The clam chowder, however, was over-thickened on our first visit and pedestrian on later orders — unusual to see a basic item disappoint when dishes that are harder to prepare are made properly.
+That said, this is a group of restaurateurs and chefs with a long track record of success, and we expect them to get the kinks worked out.

 This location is an historic site.
 In the 1970′s it was called Zack’s by the Bay, and in addition to being a restaurant it was the most active club scene in Marin.
 A lot of the locals from all over the North Bay have stories about this place and how certain youthful rituals and rites of passage were lived out here.
 Or in the parking lot.
 Or just up the street in the park.
 Or…